Artemis69/simple-svelte-select/README.md

 # Simple Svelte Select

-A 12 kb min.js and 7 kb gzip replacement for  Svelte Select
+Inspired by the Svelte Select

 ## Installation